A Guide to Delinquent Property Tax Penalties in Texas

 Two things will happen if you leave your delinquent property taxes unpaid:

-1. Firstly, your bill will continue to accrue interest and penalties.
+1. Your bill will continue to accrue interest and penalties.

 By law, the taxing authority has to notify you in writing that they are starting the foreclosure process against you.
 You will have limited time to either pay the unpaid property taxes at the tax collector’s office in full or present a valid defense in court to halt the foreclosure process.
-If you do not, your property will be sold in a tax sale in order to settle the total unpaid balance on the outstanding tax bill.
+If you do not, the county will take a judgment against you, and your property will be sold in a tax sale to settle the total unpaid balance on the outstanding tax bill.

 How to Pay Delinquent Property Taxes in Texas

-Losing your home or becoming financially burdened due to a tax-delinquent property is devastating, financially and emotionally.
-Fortunately, there is a solution in the form of property tax loans, which can cover all the penalties, interest, and administration fees associated with your property tax bill as well as the original amount.
+Losing your home or becoming financially burdened due to a tax-delinquent property is devastating, economically and emotionally.
+Fortunately, there is a solution in the form of property tax loans, which can cover all the penalties, interest, and administration fees associated with your property tax bill and the original amount.

 When looking for a property tax loan provider, it is essential that you speak to a company that is ethical, responsible, and licensed to assist you.
 This will ensure that you get compassionate, fair treatment and an affordable loan with no hidden catches or misleading information.